 Free classical guitar sheet music notes

-Free classical sheet music solos like Bourrée-Bach, Minuet-Krieger, Bourrée-Krieger and Allegro-Guiliano.
+Here you will find a few popular classical sheet music solos like Bourrée-Bach, Minuet-Krieger, Bourrée-Krieger and Allegro-Guiliano.
 Download as PDF-files.

 - Spanish Romance

-How To Improvise The Classical Guitar Way
+How To Improvise In Classical Guitar Style

 When I was a fifteen years old guitarist playing rock solos and classical guitar pieces I remember that I had a desire to be able to improvise on my guitar in a classical manner.
 Nowadays I have developed this skill and I love to improvise in the style of composers like Sor, Tarrega, Paganini or others or just trying to find myself somewhere among the notes.
 These special moments are a form of meditation that clears my mind and also helps me as a composer to stimulate my creative abilities.

 The most important reason for learning classical guitar improvisation is that it's fun!
 If you learn classical guitar improvisation it will also help you memorizing sheet music, it will be easier for you to compose your own guitar pieces in a classical guitar style, you can make up your own techniqal exercices on the go and it will help you understand your guitar in a better way.